 - Rinse and follow up with a body moisturizer.

 Do not use a body scrub if your skin is irritated or you have sunburn or a rash.
-Use a gentle body wash and follow with a moisturizer or after sun to help your skin recover.
+Use a gentle body wash and follow with a moisturizer to help your skin recover.

 If you shave your body (for example, your chest, shoulders, or back), you may experience ingrown hairs.
 This happens when your hair grows back and gets stuck under dead skin cells.

 To reduce the risk of ingrown hairs, exfoliate with body scrubs before shaving to avoid a stinging sensation on irritated skin.

 Use a body scrub two or three times a week to help remove dead skin cells that get trapped in your pores and to increase circulation and encourage cell turnover.

 What are the best face and body scrubs?

 At VITAMAN, all of our men’s grooming essentials are made with natural Australian botanicals and essentials oils.
 Not only are they gentle on your skin - and suitable for all skin types - but they’re proven to nourish and rejuvenate your skin, leading to a more youthful appearance.
 Order from our complete range of men’s natural skincare and transform your skin from bleak to fab today!